LLatrieval: LLM-Verified Retrieval for Verifiable Generation: Related Work

-Verifiable generation, which aims to generate the content with supporting documents, has drawn increasing attention in recent years.
-The previous work mainly focuses on two aspects of it: 1) \textbf{Modeling:} \citet{web_gpt}, \citet{gopher_cite}, \citet{web_glm} and \citet{web_cpm} explore training an LLM to browse web pages and answer long-form questions with supporting evidence. \citet{rarr} propose research-and-revision to retrieve supporting evidence for LLM's output and fix unsupported content. \citet{alce} leverage the demonstrations to let the LLM generate text with citations of supporting documents. \citet{verifiable_generation_kg} extend the evidence source to knowledge graph and propose to retrieve entity sub-graphs as supporting evidence.
-2) \textbf{Verifiability Evaluation:} \citet{attributed_lm_ais} propose \textit{Attributable to Identified Sources} (AIS), a framework of human evaluation that considers whether the answer can be supported by the evidence. \citet{rarr} define auto-AIS, which utilizes a strong natural language inference model~\citep{NLI_true} to approximate human AIS judgments and correlates well with AIS scores. \citet{evaluating_verifiability_generative_search_engine} conduct human evaluation on the prevailing generative search engines, e.g., New Bing, and propose citation-recall and citation-precision to evaluate their answers' verifiability. \citet{alce} propose a framework that automates the evaluation of recall and precision for the citation in the LLM's output. \citet{fact_score} propose FactScore to automatically evaluate the verifiability of the automatic facts in the generated text.
+Verifiable generation, which aims to generate content with supporting documents, has drawn increasing attention in recent years.
+The previous work mainly focuses on two aspects: 1) \textbf{Modeling:} \citet{web_gpt}, \citet{gopher_cite}, \citet{web_glm} and \citet{web_cpm} explore training the specialized LLM to browse web pages and answer long-form questions with supporting evidence. \citet{rarr} propose research-and-revision to retrieve supporting evidence for LLM's output and fix unsupported content. \citet{verifiable_generation_kg} explore verifiable generation on knowledge graph.
+2) \textbf{Verifiability Evaluation:} \citet{attributed_lm_ais} define \textit{Attributable to Identified Sources} (AIS), a framework of human evaluation that considers whether the answer can be supported by the evidence. \citet{rarr} propose auto-AIS, which utilizes a strong NLI model~\citep{NLI_true} to approximate human AIS judgments. \citet{evaluating_verifiability_generative_search_engine} propose citation-recall and citation-precision to evaluate the verifiability of prevailing generative search engines, e.g., New Bing. \citet{alce} propose a framework that automates the evaluation of recall and precision for the citation in the LLM's output.
+Since retrieval is important for finding supporting evidence, we propose LLatrieval to iteratively update and verify the retrieval result, and thus fully harness the LLM for better verifiable generation. \paragraph{LLM-based Retrieval Augmentation} The existing methods of LLM-augmented Retrieval can be divided into three categories: 1) \textbf{Query Rewriting:} \citet{hyde,query2doc} propose to use the LLM to generate a pseudo passage of the question as retrieval query, which neighbors relevant documents and helps retrieve them. \citet{lamer} use the retrieved passage to help the LLM generate better pseudo passage as retrieval query. \citet{retrieval_generation_synergy} propose to iteratively improve the retrieval query by synergizing retrieval and generation. \citet{query_rewriting_for_rag} train specialized query rewriters for downstream RAG tasks.
+2) \textbf{Re-ranking:} \citet{rank_gpt} propose RankGPT, which uses ChatGPT to generate the permutation of documents for reranking. \citet{permutation_self_consistency} and \citet{pairwise_rank} use multiple-sampling and pair-wise ranking to mitigate the positional bias of RankGPT, respectively.
+3) \textbf{Data Augmentation:} \citet{inpars}, \citet{promptagator} and \citet{inparsv2} use the LLM to generate relevant queries for existing documents for training the retriever. \citet{art_retrieval} use the LLM to provide soft labels of unpaired question\&documents for the retriever's training.
+Although these methods use the LLM to enhance the retrieval from various aspects, the LLM can not fully provide feedback to the retrieval result and the overall performance is highly limited by the retriever.
+For example, the query rewriting methods take the pseudo passage as query in a heuristic manner, which relies on the generated passage quality and can not ensure the relevance of retrieved documents.
+In LLatrieval, the LLM can iteratively provide feedback to the retriever until the documents sufficiently support verifiable generation, which can fully harness the LLM's ability to facilitate the retrieval stage.